vmunix486/update/README.md

 # update
-An simple bash script meant to automatically run the update command on as many distributions as possible.
+An simple shell script meant to automatically run the update command on as many distributions as possible.

 # What does it do?

-It looks in /etc/os-release and sees what distrobution you are running, it then runs the commands needed to update the distribution.
+It looks in /etc/os-release and sees what distribution you are running, it then runs the commands needed to update the distribution.
 If you want to reboot after updating, add -r or --reboot.

 # Why?

 As a easy first project.
-It might be a little helpful if your distro has a lot of commands needed to update (eg. Gentoo).
+It might be a little helpful if your distribution has a lot of commands needed to update (eg. Gentoo).
 It's my first time using github, so if I'm doing something wrong, please tell me.

 # How do I add a new distribution?